Justin-Sniesak/Justin-Sniesak/README.md

 ## Senior Infrastructure Engineer | U.S. Navy Veteran

-Building reliable, scalable infrastructure systems with 15+ years of hands-on experience.
+Building reliable, scalable infrastructure systems with a strong bias towards action and ownership.
+I consider well maintained documentation to be a feature, not a bug.

 **What I Build:**
 - Production Kubernetes clusters (hybrid cloud + bare metal)